 Explore the Brastianos lab

-The Brastianos laboratory studies genomic drivers of human brain tumors.
+The Brastianos laboratory studies molecular drivers of human brain tumors.
 A lack of understanding of the molecular drivers of many brain tumors has hampered the development of novel therapies for many brain cancers.
-Our overarching objective is to characterize molecular drivers of both progression in primary brain tumors and brain metastases, and accelerate the development of novel therapeutic approaches for these diseases.
+Our overarching objective is to characterize the tumor and immune microenvironment in primary brain tumors and brain metastases, and accelerate the development of novel therapeutic approaches for these diseases.
 We recently discovered clinically significant genetic drivers in meningiomas, craniopharyngiomas, hemangioblastomas, glioneuronal tumors and brain metastases.
 We are currently investigating the role of these genomic drivers as potential therapeutic targets in several national NCI-sponsored multi-center clinical trials.
 Additionally, we are expanding our in vitro and in vivo investigations to further elucidate the molecular evolution of the metastatic process to the central nervous system.

 Characterizing Genomic Drivers of Craniopharyngiomas

-Craniopharyngiomas are epithelial tumors that arise in the pituitary stalk along the path of the craniopharyngeal duct.
-There are two main subtypes of craniopharyngiomas, the adamantinomatous form that is more common in children, and the papillary form that predominantly occurs in adults.
-Craniopharyngiomas can cause profound clinical sequelae both through mass effect at presentation and through morbidity of treatment.
-No effective treatment besides surgery and radiation is known for craniopharyngiomas, and incomplete knowledge of the molecular mechanisms that drive craniopharyngiomas has limited the development of targeted therapies for this tumor.
+Craniopharyngiomas are a rare brain tumor that can cause profound clinical sequelae both through mass effect at presentation and through morbidity of treatment.
+Historically, incomplete knowledge of the molecular mechanisms that drive craniopharyngiomas has limited the development of targeted therapies for this tumor.
 We recently comprehensively characterized the molecular drivers of craniopharyngiomas.
 We identified activating mutations in CTNNB1 in nearly all adamantinomatous craniopharyngiomas and recurrent mutations in BRAF (resulting in p.Val600Glu) in nearly all papillary craniopharyngiomas (Brastianos et al. Nature Genetics 2014).
 These findings have important implications for the diagnosis and treatment of these neoplasms.
-We recently treated a patient with multiple recurrent papillary craniopharyngioma with a BRAF and MEK inhibitor and achieved an exceptional therapeutic response.
-We have initiated a national multicenter trial in craniopharyngiomas (Alliance A071601) to investigate the role of targeted therapies in these tumors.
-Circulating biomarkers and genomic analysis of craniopharyngiomas will be employed to investigate mechanisms of resistance.
+We initiated a national multicenter trial in craniopharyngiomas (Alliance A071601) to investigate the role of targeted therapies in these tumors.
+In patients with newly diagnosed papillary craniopharyngioma, we showed that all patients who received one or more cycles of vemurafenib/cobimetinib had dramatic responses to therapy (Brastianos et al. NEJM 2023)

 Identifying Molecular Drivers of Meningiomas

 Meningiomas are the most common primary nervous system tumor with no known effective systemic therapy.
-Recently, we comprehensively characterized meningiomas.
-Through whole-genome, whole-exome and targeted sequencing, we have demonstrated that meningiomas harbor recurrent oncogenic clinically actionable mutations in AKT1 (E17K) and SMO (W535L) (Brastianos et al. Nature Genetics 2013).
+Recently, we comprehensively characterized meningiomas and demonstrated that meningiomas harbor recurrent oncogenic clinically actionable mutations in AKT1 (E17K) and SMO (W535L) (Brastianos et al. Nature Genetics 2013).
 Notably, these mutations were present in therapeutically challenging tumors of the skull base.
 We also recently identified potential genetics drivers of progression in meningiomas (BAP1, TERT promoter mutations, DMD).
-Because therapeutic targets for SMO and AKT1 mutations are currently in clinical use in other cancers, we are now conducting a prospective national multicenter Phase 2 study (A071401) of targeted therapy in patients with recurrent or progressive meningiomas harboring clinically actionable mutations, respectively.
-The trial is activated at more than 400 sites throughout the US.
-We will be genomically characterizing prospectively collected samples to identify biomarkers of response and mechanisms of resistance.
+Our lab is working on developing better preclinical models of meningioma with the goal of testing new therapeutic targets in this disease.
+We are now conducting a prospective national multicenter Phase 2 study (A071401) of targeted therapy in patients with recurrent or progressive meningiomas harboring clinically actionable mutations, respectively (Brastianos et al. JCO 2023).

-- identify novel therapeutic targets through comprehensive genomic characterization
+- identify novel therapeutic targets through comprehensive molecular characterization

 - functionally characterize candidate drivers through in vitro and in vivo models of metastasis